EidrianGM/BreastCancerTranslatome_Notebook/Background/Book Notes Learning Path.md

 		* Categorical: balanced or unbalanced
 	* Underlying relationship with response
 		* Yes or No?
+* Splitting into train and test
+	* Extrapolating
+		* Using different populations or cohorts
+	* Interpolating
+		* We pick random subsets:
+			* A small test would have limited utility as a judge of performance.
+In this case, a sole reliance on resampling techniques (i.e.,no test set) might be more effective.
+			* Large data sets reduce the criticality of these decisions

 ### Model Selection
 * Partial Least Squares
 	* Naturally manages correlated predictors but is numerically more stable if the predictors are on similar scales/magnitudes (due to SVD calculations, for example, a predictor with values in the thousands might overshadow another predictor in the range of 0 to 1)